Allaman/dotfiles/README.md

 ## Content

-This repo contains my public
+This repo contains my public dotfiles.
+This includes configuration and scripts.

 ![](./dotfiles.PNG)